 - Disabled vehicles may not be parked on campus for more than 72 hours.
 They will be towed at owner's risk and expense 24 hours after written tow notice.

-- Cycles, motorbikes and scooters may park in designated parking spaces or in open spaces adjacent to parking spaces so long as they do not interfere with vehicular or pedestrian traffic.
+- Cycles, motorcycles and scooters may park in designated parking spaces or in open spaces adjacent to parking spaces so long as they do not interfere with vehicular or pedestrian traffic.

-- No vehicle may be parked in a handicapped space unless the vehicle displays a valid Washington State placard or license plate.
+- No vehicle may be parked in a handicapped space unless the vehicle displays a valid handicapped placard or license plate.

 - The on-campus speed limit is 10 miles per hour.